Virtual assistants | smart devices and digital inclusion

 Virtual assistants help to overcome some of the access barriers to digital inclusion.
 Using voice commands is much more intuitive than navigating complex web interfaces, and spoken replies are more appropriate for some people with cognitive impairments than reading dense text.
 In addition, those with physical disabilities can gain greater independence by using their virtual assistant to control their environment, for example turning lights and appliances on and off.

 During the coronavirus pandemic our tenants are contending with increased uncertainty and disruption to their routines (find out more here).
 Having a virtual assistant could help them stay organised with appointments and medication reminders, and get updates on the latest restrictions.
 For those stuck at home over lockdown, their virtual assistant could offer entertainment in their new normal, playing music and audiobooks and controlling the TV.
 Many of our tenants love cooking and could use their virtual assistants to find their favourite lockdown banana bread recipe.

 A virtual assistant could make people with a disability feel less alone

 Disabled people are 27% more likely than non-disabled people to express the view that being online helps them feel less alone (ONS, 2019).
 Sadly, levels of loneliness are higher than ever due to the pandemic.
 With a virtual assistant it would be more easy for our tenants to call and message their friends and family and participate in their community.

 Smart supported living

 Smart homes enable tenants to take more control over their own lives, and this is what supported living is all about.
-Virtual assistants can evolve supported living services, freeing up support staff to carry out more essential and creative activities with service users.Please donate here
+A Virtual assistant can evolve supported living services, freeing up support staff to carry out more essential and creative activities with service users.Please donate here